WPBay SDK Documentation

 Description: Determines if the user is not a paying customer.

-if the user does not have a paid license, false
+Return: boolean – Returns true if the user does not have a paid license, false if they do.

 Usage: